dschmenk/PLASMA/doc/User Manual.md

         // 20 or greater
 wend
 ```
-A `when` clause can fall-through to the following clause, just like C `switch` statements by leaving out the `break` at
+A `when` clause can fall-through to the following clause, just like C `switch` statements by leaving out the `break`.
 ##### FOR \<TO,DOWNTO\> [STEP]/NEXT
 Iteration over a range is handled with the `for`/`next` loop.
 When iterating from a smaller to larger value, the `to` construct is used; when iterating from larger to smaller, the `downto` construct is used.
 ```